killermann/facilitator-cards/content/cards/gallery-exhibit.md

 prop_1: "Custom"
 prop_2: "Tape"
 prop_3: ""
 explanation: "Create signs prior to the activity featuring images, quotes, facts, or questions you want the group to consider.
-Hang up around the room.
-Ask participants to move around the room and check out what you\'ve hung up, giving enough time for everyone to view the whole gallery, then debrief."
+Arrange the space for easy movement and hang the signs in different places, like an art gallery.
+Ask participants to move around the space and view the signs, giving enough time for everyone to view the whole gallery."
 longer_context: ""
 external_link: ""
 general_notes: ""